jfhbrook/public/verbtionary/README.md

-Copy    cp          Common         Copies a resource to another name or to another container Get     g           Common         Specifies an action that retrieves a resource Grant   gr          Security       Allows access to a resource Measure ms          Diagnostic     Identifies resources that are consumed by a specified operation, or retrieves st...
-New     n           Common         Creates a resource Receive rc          Communications Accepts information sent from a source Sync    sy          Data           Assures that two or more resources are in the same state
+Copy    cp          Common         Copies a resource to another name or to another container Get     g           Common         Specifies an action that retrieves a resource Grant   gr          Security       Allows access to a resource Measure ms          Diagnostic     Identifies resources that are consumed by a specified opera… New     n           Common         Creates a resource Receive rc          Communications Accepts information sent from a source Sync    sy          Data           Assures that two or more resources are in the same state